sbarthelemy/arboris-python/doc/quickstart.rst

   >>> joints['Elbow'].gpos
   array([ 0.])

-.. _[1] this is not a raw python list, but instance of :class:`arboris.core.NamedObjectsList` which allows to index elements by the object name in addition to integers.
+..
+[1] this is not a raw python list, but an instance of :class:`arboris.core.NamedObjectsList` which allows to index elements by the object name in addition to integers.